 Our occupational therapists and certified occupational therapy assistants provide skilled treatment to help our patients improve their motion, balance, strength, coordination, sensation, visual perception and cognition with the goal of increasing their participation and independence in all daily activities.

-Occupational therapy often includes instruction on alternative ways to complete daily tasks- such as 1-handed strategies for putting on a shirt following a stroke.
+Occupational therapy often includes instruction on alternative ways to complete daily tasks- such as one-handed strategies for putting on a shirt following a stroke.

 Instruction may also involve learning how to use specialized equipment- such as a dressing stick or sock aid.
 Occupational therapy also provides recommendations for the home- modifications and/or equipment that will improve our patients' safety and independence.